Refugee Council has always provided a lifeline to refugees and people seeking asylum, but now our work is more critical than ever before.

 - Give all people seeking asylum accommodation suitable for social distancing and self-isolation.

-There are two ways you can support us today:
+There are three ways you can support us today:

 - Sign the open letter to the Home Secretary calling for immediate changes